1. The Vardhana dynasty is also called the ____________.

 Explanation: His empire was the last extensive northern kingdom before medieval period.

-94. The Chinese sources describe Harsha as a ruler who:
+94. The Chinese sources describe Harsha as a ruler who____________.

 A) Was cruel